 a.
 In Shushan the citadel: Nehemiah lived in Shushan, the capital city of the Persians, and he lived in the citadel – that is, the fortified palace of the Persians.
 Right away, we know Nehemiah is someone important, living in the palace of the king of Persia.

 i.
-We might think that an important man like Nehemiah had more important things to think about than a distant city he had never been to, and a people he had mostly never met.
-Yet, because his heart was for the things of God, his heart was not on himself, but on others.
+We might think that a prominent man like Nehemiah had more important things to think about than a distant city he had never been to, and a people he was a stranger to.
+Yet, because his heart was for the things of God, his heart was not for himself, but for others.

 ii.
 Nehemiah had the heart of Psalm 137:5-6: If I forget you, O Jerusalem, let my right hand forget its skill!
 If I do not remember you, let my tongue cling to the roof of my mouth; if I do not exalt Jerusalem above my chief joy.
 If Jerusalem was special to God, then it would also be special to Nehemiah.